WordPress/gutenberg/packages/compose/README.md

-Creates a debounced function that delays invoking `func` until after `wait` milliseconds have elapsed since the last time the debounced function was invoked, or until the next browser frame is drawn.
+Creates a debounced function that delays invoking `func` until after `wait` milliseconds have elapsed since the last time the debounced function was invoked.
 The debounced function comes with a `cancel` method to cancel delayed `func` invocations and a `flush` method to immediately invoke them.
 Provide `options` to indicate whether `func` should be invoked on the leading and/or trailing edge of the `wait` timeout.
 The `func` is invoked with the last arguments provided to the debounced function.
 Subsequent calls to the debounced function return the result of the last `func` invocation.

 **Note:** If `leading` and `trailing` options are `true`, `func` is invoked on the trailing edge of the timeout only if the debounced function